-Poor's Manual of Statistics (for 1907) page 807, had this to say of the Union Pacific's interests in other railroad systems:

-The Union Pacific B. R. Co. owns \$27,340,700 out of \$27,460,100 capital stock of the Oregon Short Line R. R. Co.
-The Oregon Short Line R. R. Co. owns \$90,000,000, being about 45.5 per cent, of the capital stock of the Southern Pacific and \$82,491,871 of the \$364,867,849 of the Northern securities, which holds large interests in the stocks of the Northern Pacific Ry, Co, and the great Northern Ry.
+Poor's Manual of Statistics (for 1907) page 807, had this to say of the Union Pacific's interests in other railroad systems: The Union Pacific B. R. Co. owns \$27,340,700 out of \$27,460,100 capital stock of the Oregon Short Line R. R. Co.
+The Oregon Short Line R. R. Co. owns \$90,000,000, being about 45.5 per cent, of the capital stock of the Southern Pacific and \$82,491,871 of the \$364,867,849 of the Northern securities, which holds large interests in the stocks of the Northern Pacific Ry, Co. and the great Northern Ry.
 Co.
-The Oregon Short Line R. R. Co. also owns a one-half interest in the Salt Lake Route

-One of the biggest sulls ever instituted by the United States government and the most important one to the entire west was filed in the circuit court of the United States in this city this morning,

-It is the expected suit against what it is commonly termed the "Harriman monopoly of railroads and steamships" and is intended to bring about a dissolution of numerous agreements existing between various railroad, steamship and holding corporations.
+The Oregon Short Line R. R. Co, also owns a one-half interest in the Salt Lake Route.
+One of the biggest sulls ever instituted by the United States government and the most important one to the entire west was filed in the circuit court of the United States in this city this morning.
+It is the expected suit against what it is commonly termed the "Harriman monopoly of railroads and steamships" and is intended to bring about a dissolution of numerous agreements exsting between various railroad, steamship and holding corporations.
 RAILROADS INVOLVED.

-United States Atty, Hiram E. Booth, acting under the direction of Charles J. Bonaparte, attorney-general of the United States, filed the petition or bill in equity.
-The United States is complainant and the following individuals and corporations are defendants; Union Pacific Railroad company, the Oregon Short Line Railroad company, the Ore-Short Line Railroad company, the Ore-gon Railroad and Navigation company, the San Pedro, Los Angeles & Sait Lake Railroad company, the Atchison, Topeka & Santa Fe Railroad company, the Southern Pacific Railroad company, the Northern Pacific Railroad company, Great Northern Railroad company, Farmers Loan and Trust company, E. H. Harriman, Jacob Schiff, Otto Kahn, James Stillman, Henry H. Rogers, Henry C. Frick and William A. Clark.

-COVERS SIXTY PAGES.
+United States Atty.
+Hiram E. Booth, acting under the direction of Charles Bonaparte, attorney-general of the United States, filed the petition or bill in equity.
+The United States is complainant and the following individuals and corporations are defendants; Union Pacific Railroad company, the Oregon Short Line Railroad company, the Oregon Railroad and Navigation company, the San Pedro, Los Angeles & Sait Lake Railroad company, the Atchison, Topeka & Santa Fe Railroad company, the Southern Pacific Railroad company, the Southern Pacific Railway company, Great Northern Railroad company, Farmers Loan and Trust company, E. H. Harriman, Jacob Schiff, Otto Kahn, James Stillman, Henry H. Rogers, Henry C. Frick and William A. Clark, COVERS SIXTY PAGES.

 The bill is published in pamphlet form and contains 60 pages of printed matter.
-It sets forth in minute de-tail the various agreements; contracts and operations by which the defendants have managed to acquire an alleged monopoly of the transportation business of the west, in violation of the Sherman law, an act of Congress, approved July 2, 1880, known as the anti-trust law intended to "protect trade and com-merce against unlawful restraint and merce against unlawful restraint and monopoly."

-INJUNCTION PRAYED FOR.
+It sets forth in minute de-tail the various agreements; contracts and operations by which the defendants between agreements of against a magnitude of the set. have managed to acquire an alleged monopoly of the transportation business of the west, in violation of the Sherman law, an act of Congress, approved July 2, 1890, known as the anti-trust law intended to "protect trade and commerce against unlawful restraint and INJUNCTION PRAYED FOR.